opengsn/ctf-react/README.md

-# sample React application with GSN
+# Sample React application with GSN

 This is a sample of using GSN with react application.
 It also adds some basic UI to the transaction progress.